rtCamp/docs.rtcamp.com/rtmedia/addons/watermark/index.markdown

-### How to check if ImageMagick is installed on my server?
+### How do I check if ImageMagick is Installed on my Server?

 Go to rtMedia’s support tab.
 You would see one of the following: